Active bone conduction implants

 Research and decades of experience have shown that bone conduction solutions may help you or your child:

-• Enjoy improved sound quality (compared to hearing aids) by bypassing the blocked part of the ear to reduce the amount of amplification needed to hear better.10
+- Enjoy clear and natural sound (compared to hearing aids) by bypassing the blocked or impaired part of the ear to reduce the amount of amplification needed to hear better.11

 Try a bone conduction solution, then decide